wagtail/wagtail/docs/getting_started/index.md

 More information on that template is available in
 [the project template reference](/reference/project_template).

-Inside your `mysite` folder, run the setup steps necessary for any Django project:
+Inside your `mysite` folder, run the following setup steps necessary for any Django project:
+_**Note:** `createsuperuser` will ask for your username, email and password, and doesn't show anything when typing passwords (ensure to type characters you can easily remember)._

 ```sh
 pip install -r requirements.txt